Thermodynamic Limits of Physical Intelligence: Thermodynamic Epiplexity: Learning Bits per Joule

-In an ideal closed-cycle benchmarking regime, Landauer's principle \citep{landauer1961irreversibility} sets a natural scale of $\kB T\ln 2$ joules per reliably reusable bit, i.e.\ on the order of $1/(\kB T\ln 2)$ bits per joule.
+In an ideal closed-cycle benchmarking regime, Landauer's principle \cite{landauer1961irreversibility} sets a natural scale of $\kB T\ln 2$ joules per reliably reusable bit, i.e.\ on the order of $1/(\kB T\ln 2)$ bits per joule.
 Approaching this benchmark requires that most expended energy contributes to retained model information with minimal overhead.
 At room temperature $T\approx 300\,\mathrm{K}$, $1/(\kB T\ln 2)\approx 3.5\times 10^{20}$ bits/J (a far-above-hardware benchmark scale).
 Under standard thermodynamic-learning assumptions, Corollary~\ref{cor:closed_cycle_epiplexity_limit} makes this Landauer-scale benchmark explicit for dissipation-normalized learning efficiency in steady state.

-\paragraph{Accounting conventions and when Landauer-type bounds apply.} The Landauer scale $\kB T\ln 2$ is best interpreted as a \emph{benchmark} for closed information-processing cycles in which (i) the relevant memory degrees of freedom are \emph{reused} (bounded effective memory), (ii) the agent's internal state is returned to a standard distribution (full or partial resets), and (iii) stored bits have a specified reliability against thermal noise over a time horizon.
-In such \emph{closed-cycle} settings, irreversibility cannot be avoided on average and one expects bits-per-joule to be bounded on the order of $1/(\kB T\ln 2)$ up to efficiency factors.
+\paragraph{Accounting conventions and when Landauer-type bounds apply.} The Landauer scale $\kB T\ln 2$ is best interpreted as a \emph{benchmark} for closed information-pro\-cessing cycles in which (i)~the relevant memory degrees of freedom are \emph{reused} (bounded effective memory), (ii)~the agent's internal state is returned to a standard distribution (full or partial resets), and (iii)~stored bits have a specified reliability against thermal noise.
+In such \emph{closed-cycle} settings, irreversibility cannot be avoided on average and bits-per-joule is bounded on the order of $1/(\kB T\ln 2)$.

-By contrast, in \emph{open-ended} settings that allow the agent to continuously allocate fresh, low-entropy memory (or to ignore the thermodynamic cost of provisioning and maintaining that memory), the ratio of newly stored correlations to dissipated heat can be made arbitrarily large in principle via reversible computation.
-Therefore, throughout this paper we will be explicit about whether we are (a) stating closed-cycle bounds, which are physically meaningful for repeated operation, or (b) illustrating idealized decouplings possible in open-ended reversible limits.

-\paragraph{Boundary closure.} Importantly, ``fresh low-entropy memory'' is itself a thermodynamic resource (negentropy/free energy).
-If the preparation and maintenance of that resource lies outside the accounting boundary, bits-per-joule metrics can diverge even when in-boundary dissipation is small; Proposition~\ref{prop:open_boundary_decoupling} below provides a simple decoupling example and shows how closing the boundary restores Landauer-scaled benchmarks for repeated operation.
+By contrast, in \emph{open-ended} settings where fresh low-entropy memory can be allocated without charge, the ratio of stored correlations to in-boundary dissipation can diverge via reversible computation.
+Fresh memory is itself a thermodynamic resource (negentropy); if its preparation cost lies outside the boundary, efficiency metrics become misleading.
+Proposition~\ref{prop:open_boundary_decoupling} provides a decoupling example and shows how closing the accounting boundary restores Landauer-scaled benchmarks.